Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

 If $a_{k}$ and $\phi_{k}$ are random uncorrelated values and the number of linear waves is large enough, then probability to meet amplitude $|\Psi|$ (probability density function, PDF) obeys Rayleigh distribution (see example on FIG. 1a,b),

-In the current publication we search for deviations from Rayleigh distribution at large amplitudes, namely for signs of 'fat tails' when higher waves occur significantly more frequently.
-Presence of such a tail would mean the probability of occurrence of a large wave event is by several orders of magnitude higher than that predicted by the linear theory and therefore the map of extreme events is qualitatively different from that of a linear system.
+In the current publication we search for deviations from Rayleigh distribution at large amplitudes, especially for signs of 'fat tails' when large waves occur much more frequently and therefore the map of extreme events is qualitatively different from that of a linear system.